-The committee acknowledges the inextricable link between certain of its responsibilities with those of other committees of the Board.
+The committee acknowledges the inextricable link between certain of its responsibilities and those of other committees of the Board.
 Some of these include the relationship with the Audit and Compliance Committee, which retains the responsibility for risk management as it relates to financial reporting risks, internal financial controls and fraud and IT risks relating to financial reporting.

-Further, the company's standing on the recommendations espoused in the Organisation for Economic Cooperation and Development (OECD) regarding corruption and employment equity, are reviewed and covered by the Audit and Compliance Committee (which ensures the company has adopted effective systems of internal control, has an independent external auditor and operates within an approved code of ethics, amongst others) and the Remuneration Committee (which considers the company's employment equity report).
+Further, the company's standing on the recommendations espoused in the Organisation for Economic Co-operation and Development (OECD) regarding the prevention of corruption, is reviewed and covered by the Audit and Compliance Committee, which ensures that the company has adopted effective systems of internal control, has an independent external auditor, operates within an approved code of ethics, and has implemented whistle-blowing processes that support the non-victimisation of whistle-blowers, amongst others.